hwarang97/snake_game/README.md

    |o                 |snake's tail|

    Board can be created by quadratic array.
-   - First and Last ros is filled with '#'.
+   - First and Last row is filled with '#'.
    - First and Last col is filled with '#'.
    - Other elements is filled with ' '.